Roth IRA income limits for 2022

+The Roth IRA and Traditional IRA have the same annual contributions limits.
 Roth IRA allows you to make after-tax contributions towards retirement.
-In comparisons.
-Traditional IRA has the same annual contributions limits.
-The Traditional IRA contributions can be tax-deductible or after-tax depending on your income.
+In comparison, the Traditional IRA contributions can be tax-deductible or after-tax depending on your income.
 Additionally, your Traditional IRA savings grow tax-deferred.
 Unlike Roth Roth, you will owe income taxes on your withdrawals.

 Roth IRA Rules

 The Roth IRA offers a lot of flexibility and few constraints.
 There are Roth IRA rules that can help you maximize the benefits of your tax-free savings account.